Staff with disabilities

 This information will provide the basis for assessing whether any reasonable adjustments are required and whether these adjustments can be accommodated by the University.

 Cost centre managers are responsible for ensuring funds are available to cover the costs associated with, for example, independent medical advice, workplace assessments and workplace adjustments, including purchase of equipment.
-Where the cost exceeds $1000 a request from the local HR Manager can be made to the Associate Director: Wellbeing & Employee Benefits, Mrs Jenny Hardy.
+Where the cost exceeds $1000 a request from the local People, Talent and Culture Business Partner can be made to the Associate Director: Wellbeing & Employee Benefits, Mrs Jenny Hardy.

 In addition, the Australian Government has an Employment Assistance Fund to help employees and employers with workplace adjustments by providing financial assistance.